Wesswanson/Double-Servo-Robotic-Arm/README.md

 # Double-Servo-Robotic-Arm

-This is how we built a robotic arm with two servos and four buttons!
+This is how we built a portable robotic arm with two servos and four buttons!

 ### Description

-The goals of this project are to:
+The original goals of this project were to:
 * Create a double servo robotic arm that can be moved to many different locations with four buttons
 * Draw a picture with a pen attached to the end of the robotic arm
 * Launch a ball off of an attachment at the end of the robotic arm (possibly controlled with a 5th button)

-Though right now there isn't much here, you can view the CAD design in Onshape with [this link](https://cvilleschools.onshape.com/documents/ab6067fb057e1bdd1e35c96a/w/9bd70a3afb36c59bc0399ed6/e/649546acbd99fbd2c4fc84f4)!
+We later motified the goals to just create a functioning robotic arm with two servos, an Arduino Uno with a prototyping shild and breadboard, a 9V battery, and 3D printed and lazercut pieces.
+This repository will show how the design, coding, and wiring evolved over the first few weeks of the project, and what the end product was.

 ## Week 1